Grand Star

 Grand Star (La Compagnie des Glaces in France) is a 2007 Canadian / French / Belgian co-production science fiction television series loosely based on the novel series La Compagnie des glaces by the French writer Georges-Jean Arnaud.
-It was filmed in Wallers-Arenberg, France, and originally broadcast on Space and A-Channel.
+It was filmed in Wallers-Arenberg, France, and originally broadcast in Canada on Space and in France on France 2.

-Set in an apocalyptic future 100 years after a cataclysmic nuclear explosion on the Moon sends the Earth into a new Ice Age, the show revolves around the interactions between a small community of survivors on Earth and the returning descendants of colonists who escaped Earth in advance of the disaster.

 A multiplayer strategy game based on the TV series universe was launched in 2007.
 In the game, players compete by using their trains to gather money for energy source control.

+Synopsis

+The series is set in a post-apocalyptic world 100 years after a cataclysmic event plunges the Earth into darkness and an ice age.
+The world consists of stations connected by a network of railway lines, and the inhabitants are governed by railway companies who tell them that the sun had turned supernova and became extinguished.
+The show centers on a community of people who lived on a station called Grand Star, as well as other people who still believe in the sun called Renewers, and people of the cold who can survive in the icy world outside.
+The story revolves around Cal Ragg, who believes he can bring the sun back, and his friends Suki and Kurt Masters.